 LinkedIn Tips: How to Post Quality Content (And Gain Followers Too!)

 We’ve all seen an article on LinkedIn that shows up repeatedly in our newsfeed—shared by LinkedIn users all over the world–and thought, “I have great ideas and great content.
 Why can’t I get my article to go viral?”
-With some perseverance and a few easy LinkedIn tips, you can be the next viral author.
+With a solid social media strategy, some perseverance and a few easy LinkedIn tips, you can be the next viral author.

 Don’t be afraid to be a little controversial when you write.
 As long as you are preserving the truth, it’s okay to think outside of the box and position information in a new way that makes people think differently.
 You’ll gain more readers and shares if you aren’t spouting the same old routine.